- Published 18 Mar 2021

 The most widely-used measure of global income distribution is GDP per capita.
 Gross Domestic Product, or GDP, is the total monetary value of all the final goods and services produced within a country in a given year.
 GDP per capita is a country's GDP divided by its population.
 GDP per capita figures vary significantly across the world.

 Source: Our World in Data

-Because a country's GDP doesn't necessarily reflect its citizens' welfare, it is often more useful to look at the incomes of people in a country to determine their wealth rather than the total amount of economic activity (GDP).
+Because a country's GDP doesn't necessarily reflect its citizens' welfare, it is often more useful to look at the actual incomes of people in a country to determine their wealth rather than the total amount of economic activity (GDP).
 If we simply calculated the total income of a country's population, countries with large populations would often appear wealthier than countries with smaller populations.
 And if we just looked at GDP per capita, we might neglect to account for the harmful effects of inequality.
 Therefore, we will generally look at the mean income (the total income of people in the country, divided by the population) or the median income (the middle value in the list of everyone's salaries written in sequential order).

 For most countries, measures of income tell a very different story than the measure of GDP.
 One might imagine that the difference between mean income and GDP per capita is small, but these numbers often diverge.
-For example, the 2016 GDP per capita of the U.S. was about $58,000, whereas the 2016 mean income was only $26,988.
+For example, the 2018 GDP per capita of the U.S. was about $63,000, whereas the 2018 mean income was only $26,988.
 Because GDP accounts for not just consumption, but investments, net exports, and government spending, these numbers can be quite different.
 Since we're primarily concerned that people who live in extreme poverty don't have enough for basic necessities, it can be more useful to look at how much money they have to spend on goods and services in a given year.

 Note: The size of each country's circle represents its Gini index.